Nearly all sessions are now listed - find the schedule below!

 All Levels

-What teachers and leaders need are tangible, practical tools to meet these challenges in the particular ways they show up in their own classrooms, schools, and districts.
-EP's Reflective Structured Dialogue (RSD) is one such tool, currently being used by middle and high schools, educators, students and administrators across the country to create more inclusive, open, and resilient school cultures.
+School leaders face intense, unprecedented challenges today - meeting educational and civic goals, supporting students’ development, and cultivating belonging cultures.
+They work in often tense collaboration with parents and community stakeholders and serve as the unofficial first responders in moments of national crisis.
+Learn how Reflective Structured Dialogue (RSD) is currently being used by middle and high schools across the country to create more inclusive, open, and resilient school cultures.
 In this interactive presentation, participants will hear real-world cases of students, teachers, and administrators deploying RSD to meet challenges, empower students, and enrich the cultures of their middle and high schools.
-Speakers will share their own stories and challenges as well as the innovations they have developed and insights from their practice.

 Nadiya Brock - Program Manager; Essential Partners